Is healing really possible?

 None of us get through this life without taking some hits.

-Whether they’re ‘small’ hits that add up over time, or major traumatic events, coping with the aftermath leaves us depleted, disconnected and feeling alone in our suffering.
+Whether they’re ‘small’ hits that add up over time, or major traumatic events, coping with the aftermath can leave us depleted, disconnected and feeling alone in our suffering.

 I’m here to help you break the isolation, release the heavy burdens that weigh you down, and discover a truly felt sense of being whole, resourced and resilient.

 As a trained counsellor, ICF coach and trauma-informed yin yoga teacher, my approach is grounded in somatic psychology and Internal Family Systems (IFS) therapy.
-I support adults around the globe who are walking through complex PTSD, grief, life transitions, and addiction.
+I support adults around the globe who are walking through complex PTSD, grief, life transitions, and chronic stress & burnout.

 I also teach IFS to folx who are on the front lines of caring for other humans: parents, clinicians, therapists, police officers, bodyworkers, yoga teachers, MDs, nurses, and emergency workers.